 Until recently randomized controlled trials (RCTs) were considered the gold standard for investigating benefit of interventions.
 RCTs generally employ strict enrolment criteria in order to study the investigational intervention in the "cleanest" setting.
 The downside of this approach is that results are only valid in such selected subpopulations and that generalizability to the real world context is limited.
 Moreover, trials are expensive and in the heterogeneous field of TBI results have been disappointing.
 A basic concept of CER is to study differences in care and outcome in observational studies, thus turning natural variability into an asset.
 In CENTER-TBI, we will exploit the existing heterogeneity in structure, process and outcome to compare treatments and interventions that are standard practice in some centres and countries but not in others.
 Natural links exist between CER and individualized approaches, since CER aims to identify the best treatment for the individual patient, with a specific type of injury, severity, co-morbidities and other aspects that determine optimal treatment.
 We see a great potential for CER in TBI because of various unique features: First, there are large between-centre and between-country differences in both outcome and management.
 Second, robust risk adjustment models have been developed specifically for TBI, providing the possibility to adjust for patient characteristics that affect outcome.
 Third, advanced statistical models, including random effect models, are available to analyze differences between centres.

 Outcome after TBI is complex and multidimensional, and includes functional status, generic and disease-specific health related quality of life (HRQoL), cognitive performance, and emotional and psychosocial adjustment.
-CENTER-TBI will examine the time course, correlates, predictors and moderators of different aspects of outcome, explore interdependencies and tailor outcome assessment after TBI.
+CENTER-TBI examined the time course, correlated predictors and moderators of different aspects of outcome, explored interdependencies and tailor outcome assessment after TBI.
 Specific topics addressed include the relative applicability to different (severity) strata, the incidence and development of PTSD in the three strata, relationships between outcome and TBI characterization (MRI, biomarkers, sociodemographic and psycho-social data, etc.).
-We aim to develop a multidimensional outcome classification.
+We aimed to develop a multidimensional outcome classification.

-Full assessments, including neuropsychological testing, will be performed as a cross-sectional study at the primary outcome time points (3 months for ER stratum, 6 months for admission and ICU strata).
-Furthermore, all patients undergoing longitudinal MRI studies will receive repeated neuropsychological testing.
-Longitudinal follow up across multiple time points is based upon the use of an abbreviated subset of assessments, which can be administered by postal questionnaire or web-based completion.
+Full assessments, including neuropsychological testing, were performed as a cross-sectional study at the primary outcome time points (3 months for ER stratum, 6 months for admission and ICU strata).
+Furthermore, all patients undergoing longitudinal MRI studies received repeated neuropsychological testing.
+Longitudinal follow up across multiple time points is based upon the use of an abbreviated subset of assessments, which could be administered by postal questionnaire or web-based completion.